PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Conclusion

 \section{Conclusion}

 This paper presented PolyFly, a global planner for a single robot aerial transportation system that models the robot and environment using a set of polytopes and enables the generation of collision-free trajectories in cluttered scenarios.
-Our proposed method yielded consistently faster trajectories than a popular state-of-the-art baseline in eight different maze-like environments.
-Experimental results also confirm the trajectories’ dynamic feasibility and applicability of the proposed solution in real-world settings.
-Future works will explore how the global trajectories can be efficiently updated upon receiving local obstacle information through onboard sensors.
-We would also like to leverage the latest advances in accelerating polytopic collision avoidance checks \cite{wu2024} to reduce computation.
+Our proposed method yielded consistently faster trajectories than a popular state-of-the-art baseline in ten different maze-like environments.
+Experimental results confirm the trajectories’ dynamic feasibility and the applicability of the proposed solution in real-world settings.
+One limitation is that PolyFly does not yet run at real-time frequencies or account for onboard obstacle sensing.
+Future work will address this by efficiently updating trajectories using onboard local obstacle information and leveraging advances in polytopic collision-avoidance checks \cite{wu2024} to reduce computation.